 Prevent copying of a PDF

-Sometimes in DRM systems, even with editing restricted, anyone can highlight and copy the content of your PDF.
+In some DRM systems, even with restricted editing, anyone can highlight and copy the content of your PDF.
 For example, they could copy any of the text then paste it into a Word document.
 A good PDF document security software will prevent people from being able to copy text.

 How Digify can help